top of page

 Tasks include:

-Weekdays: Offer overnight guests a cup of tea biscuit before they leave for breakfast at the day centre
+Weekdays: Offer overnight guests a cup of tea and biscuit before they leave for breakfast at the Day Centre.

-Pack away camp beds, pillows etc. Put sleeping bags and pillowcases into sacks ready for laundering.
+Pack away camp beds, pillows etc, putting sleeping bags and pillowcases into sacks ready for laundering.

 Frequently Asked questions